rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 Using `rabbitmqctl list_bindings` you can verify that the code actually creates bindings and queues as we want.
-With two `ReceiveLog.java` programs running you should see something like:
+With two `ReceiveLogs.java` programs running you should see something like:

     $ sudo rabbitmqctl list_bindings